 A few days ago, Mi’pu’mi Games released their second episode to their The Lion’s Song series: Anthology.
 Similarly to the first episode, Silence, Anthology follows an artist struggling with their art and with who they are.
 In Anthology, we follow Franz Markert, a young painter who recently arrived in Vienna, who is looking for a new subject while dealing with, as we found out later, some dark and troubling issues of his own.

 I will be honest, I struggled with Anthology.
 The game itself is just as beautiful and creative as Silence was, even more so.
-The Lion’s Song is expended, had grown since Silence.
+The Lion’s Song has grown since Silence.
 In episode 2, you are offered a map of Vienna and a few locations to visit pretty much whenever you like, which was very nice.
 The game presents the concept of seeing people’s “souls” or their “layers” whichever term you prefer or think fits best, but Anthology struggle with how it presents or sees the women of that episode.

 There are many women physically noticeable/present in the game, but nearly all of them are either entirely in the background, not offered as an option of characters to interact with, almost as if to say that women are not interesting, do not have souls, or no layers.
 Those that Franz Markert does notice have layers I found to be profoundly shallow.
 They are shown to us as being either envious of other women, being in love or lustful of men (or simply lustful in general), lonely or distressed, gluttonous or old.
 Although it is good that women are not portrayed solely as innocent creatures unable of sin, these things are generally attributed to women, and considering that there are only 2 women in the entire game that you can actually interact with, one of which you treat in a very questionable, I found the decision and the treatment of women in this episode particularly disappointing.